 You can either register to Pôle Emploi directly online or go to your local Pôle Emploi branch and get some help to make your registration.
 You can also ask the French training centre if they can help you to do your Pôle Emploi registration, some of them provide this assistance.
 This will only be possible with the centres in partnership with Pôle Emploi.

 You will be offered an interview with your designated Pôle Emploi counsellor.
 You should request the language classes directly to your counsellor.
-The Pôle Emploi financed trainings are not automatic.
+Pôle Emploi doesn’t finance pieces of training automatically.
 Your counsellor will decide if the classes will help you to find a job.

 Pôle Emploi works with many different language training centres which provide the training.
 About 3 months classes either part-time and in some instances, full-time will be financed by Pôle Emploi.